Looking In (Mariah Carey song)

 "Looking In" is a song by the American singer Mariah Carey from her fifth studio album, Daydream (1995).
 Carey wrote the song's lyrics, and she composed and produced it with Walter Afanasieff.
-It became available as the album's twelfth track on September 26, 1995, when it was released by Columbia Records.
+It became available as the album's twelfth track on September 26, 1995, when Daydream was released by Columbia Records.
 A soul song, "Looking In" portrays Carey as an isolated, misunderstood diva, struggling with youthful fears and insecurity and draws inspiration from her childhood and marriage to Tommy Mottola.

 Music critics have kept comparing "Looking In" to songs Carey has gone on to release several years after it, maintaining it as the standard to which they compare her other personal, introspective, and autobiographical songs.
 She delivered its first live performance at the Major League Baseball All-Star charity concert in 2013 to positive reception.
 Carey also included it on her 2024-25 The Celebration of Mimi residency.